Permatang Damar Laut: Transportation

 The main road within Permatang Damar Laut is Jalan Permatang Damar Laut, which forms part of the Federal Route 6.
 The thoroughfare cuts through the village, linking it with Batu Maung to the east and the old town of Bayan Lepas to the west.
-Permatang Damar Laut is also the southern terminus of Rapid Penang's bus route 302, which connects the village with several destinations along the eastern half of Penang Island, such as Batu Maung, Bayan Lepas, Bayan Baru, SPICE Arena and the capital city of George Town.
+Permatang Damar Laut is also the southern terminus of Rapid Penang's bus route 302, which connects the village with several destinations along the eastern half of Penang Island, such as Batu Maung, Bayan Lepas, Bayan Baru and the city centre.

 To alleviate worsening traffic congestion in the area, the Malaysian Public Works Department has widened a stretch of the road leading to the village in 2017.
 The project also included the construction of a flyover and an elevated U-turn.

 Education

 Permatang Damar Laut is served by a single primary school - SRK Permatang Damar Laut.

 Health care

 The village contains a haemodialysis centre operated by the Penang Fo Yi Haemodialysis Society.
 Opened in 2017, the Fo Yi Medicare Centre is equipped with 30 dialysis machines, which allow it to treat 180 kidney patients per month.